docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 A point cloud is a representation of a 3D mesh.
 It is made by repeatedly and uniformly sampling points within the surface of the 3D body.
 Compared to the mesh representation, the point cloud is a fixed size ndarray and hence easier for deep learning algorithms to handle.

 ### Load point cloud

+!!! tip
+    Check out our predefined [`PointCloud3D`](#getting-started-predefined-docs) to get started and play around with our 3D features.

 In DocArray, loading a point cloud from a [`PointCloud3DUrl`][docarray.typing.url.url_3d.point_cloud_url.PointCloud3DUrl] instance will return a [`PointsAndColors`][docarray.documents.point_cloud.points_and_colors.PointsAndColors] instance.
 Such an object has a `points` attribute containing the information about the points in 3D space as well as an optional `colors` attribute.